jhu-idc/idc-ui-theme/README.md

 - When we're happy with a change, or set of changes, in the theme, how do we get them incorporated that as a "default" in `idc-isle-dc`?
 - How do we go about defining and using a new custom JS-based component?
-  - Use of Glimmer
   - Tell Drupal about your new component so it can be imported automatically
-  - How to handle dependencies for different components?
-Yarn workspaces?
-- How can we test templates?

 ## Prerequisites for development